 If her bowel movements are less frequent than usual and appear particularly hard, she may be constipated.
 Sometimes simple diet changes can ease constipation, but consult your child's doctor if you are concerned.

 Could It Be Appendicitis?

 Appendicitis can be one of the causes of big stomachs in children, particularly in younger children.
 Along with a bloated stomach, a child suffering from appendicitis may also have a fever, nausea and pain that centers around the lower-right side of the abdomen.

 If you suspect your child has appendicitis, it is important to seek medical attention as soon as possible.
 If appendicitis goes untreated, the appendix can burst, causing a potentially life-threatening infection.
 Appendicitis is treated with antibiotics or the surgical removal of the appendix according to KidsHealth From Nemours.

-Giardia is caused by an intestinal parasite and is often spread from child to child in daycare settings.
-This parasite can cause your child to have a bloated stomach, diarrhea, stomach pain and nausea.
 While giardia can be treated with medication, it is important to teach your child proper hygiene to lessen his chances of becoming infected.
-Also observe your daycare's hygiene policies to be sure they are doing everything possible to prevent the spread of parasites and infections.
+Also, observe your daycare's hygiene policies to be sure they are doing everything possible to prevent the spread of parasites and infections.

 It is important to take into account any symptoms your child is displaying in conjunction with a bloated stomach when deciding whether to call the doctor.
-If your child has a fever, abdominal pain or rash and appears bloated, you should consult your pediatrician.
+If your toddler has a fever and distended belly, abdominal pain or rash, you should consult your pediatrician.
 Also, prolonged diarrhea can lead to dehydration, so it is important to monitor your child's fluid intake if she is experiencing loose bowel movements and contact her doctor if the diarrhea is persistent.